Purpose

 MUE Project

-The resident must complete a research or quality improvement project.
+The resident is required to complete a research or quality improvement project.
 The scope, magnitude, and type of project will vary according to individual interests but must be completed in a manner suitable for presentation and publication.

 Please refer to the “Projects” section of the Department of Pharmacy, Johns Hopkins Medicine website.